apache/flink/docs/dev/event_timestamps_watermarks.md

 ### Writing a Periodic WatermarkGenerator

-As mentioned above, a periodic generator observes stream events and generates watermarks periodically (possibly depending on the stream elements, or purely based on processing time).
+A periodic generator observes stream events and generates watermarks periodically (possibly depending on the stream elements, or purely based on processing time).